-Coketon, West Virginia is the former central mining and coking facility of the Davis Coal & Coke Company.
+Coketon, West Virginia, is a former company town and coal mining facility of the Davis Coal & Coke Company.

-A new type of mining technology introduced in 1915 allowed the construction of coke ovens at the mine site and by 1919, all of the beehive ovens at Coalton were abandoned.
-Continuous underground coal mining continued until 1940 when the reserves were all but exhausted.
-By 1950, only two mines were in operation: No. 36 and No. 40, with production falling to just 100,000 tons per year by 1954.
-1 All underground mining stopped by 1956, with just a few small surface mines continuing along until 1965.
+The introduction of coking facilities capable of recovering by-products during the early 1900s led to the obsolescence of the “beehive” coke ovens.
+By 1919, all the original “beehive” ovens in Coalton were abandoned.
+3 Despite this, continuous underground coal mining persisted until 1940 when the reserves were almost completely depleted.
+By 1950, only two mines, No. 36 and No. 40, were still in operation, producing just 100,000 tons of coal per year by 1954.
+1 Ultimately, all underground mining ceased by 1956, with only a few small surface mines remaining active until 1965.

 In 1995, the No. 29 portal was closed using a wet seal, and a passive water treatment system was implemented to mitigate the impact of acidified water on the North Fork Blackwater River.
 3